Do you like good music? Reggae, specifically? Do you live in Mexico City? Then may I suggest seeing Hollie Cook this Thursday, May 10.

 With so many drummers, every song was a masterclass in rhythm.
 As they moved around the stage, usually in formation, you could watch specific drummers and hear exactly what they were playing and how it fit into the larger sound, even if it were something as simple as a shaker.

 Three of the remaining six were singers, Byrne and two more, one male and the other female.
 At times they played a small drum or shaker, but were mostly free to dance.
 Byrne played guitar a few times but spent most of the show without an instrument.
 When he did play guitar, it was usually for a solo.
-For instance, I learned that the weird sound after the chorus in “Blind” is actually Byrne doing a high bend on the guitar.
+I learned that the weird sound after the chorus in “Blind” is actually Byrne doing a high bend on the guitar.

 The other three players were a guitarist, bassist, and keyboardist with the keyboard hung from his neck.
 With these three taking care of everything besides percussion, the music had an almost stripped-down feel, despite all the drums.
-Most Talking Heads songs were from their big-band funk era, with three each from Remain in Light and Speaking in Tongues.
+Six Talking Heads songs were from their big-band funk era, with three each from Remain in Light and Speaking In Tongues.
 Therefore these three musicians handled parts originally played by up to six people: two keyboardists, sometimes two bassists, and two or three guitarists.

 The musicians were at once virtuosic and tasteful.
 Elements of Talking Heads songs were sometimes faithfully rendered, like the unmistakable keyboard solo in “Naive Melody (This Must Be the Place),” and sometimes given a fresh interpretation, like the incredible guitar solo during “The Great Curve,” which as the last song of the first encore seemed the climax of the show.
 But even though the guitarist was obviously exceptional, she usually only played sparse rhythm parts, saving the big solos for certain moments.

 Byrne introduced the bassist as Bobby Wooten—is he a member of the Wooten clan that includes Flecktones Victor Wooten and Future Man?
-He was the rock, the glue, the solid connection between the two melody instruments and the frantic polyrhythmic chorus of drums.
+He was the glue, the solid connection between the two melody instruments and the frantic polyrhythmic chorus of drums.

 About half of the show were Talking Heads songs, and the other half were a mix of songs from Byrne’s new album American Utopia and a few outliers from his solo career.
-The Heads songs included big hits, of course, but also many songs the casual radio listener might not know, like “I Zimbra” and “Born Under Punches (The Heat Goes On),” both well-suited to the peculiarities of this band.
+The Heads songs included big hits, of course, but also many songs the casual radio listener might not know, like “I Zimbra,” “Slippery People,” and “Born Under Punches (The Heat Goes On),” both well-suited to the peculiarities of this band.

 Perhaps the catchiest song from American Utopia is “Every Day is a Miracle.”
 With its bright and expansive chorus, it could have appeared on a later Talking Heads album like True Stories, although its dissimilar music clearly represents a different age and attitude.
 It got the crowd swaying as much as any of the old classics.